Apply for grants

 When will the centre be up and running?

-A pilot phase will start in October 2024, during which DCAI will set up the necessary software and processes.
+A pilot phase will start in autumn 2024, during which DCAI will set up the necessary software and processes.
 Selected projects that are sufficiently mature will be able to start during this phase, with users providing valuable feedback to DCAI.

 The goal is then to go live for most project types in the first half of 2025.
 A solution for projects involving sensitive data will come later – we will share more information as we have it.